- Assets: $11,864,681 (2014)

 Cora Weiss' husband, the aforementioned Peter Weiss, holds strong leftist credentials in his own right.
 The senior partner of the New York law firm Weiss, Dawid, Fross, Zelnick & Lehrman, he is (in addition to being the Treasurer of the Samuel Rubin Foundation) a prominent member of the pro-Castro Center for Constitutional Rights, the National Emergency Civil Liberties Committee, and the National Lawyers Guild.
 The rest of the Rubin Foundation leadership are family members as well.
 The Vice President is Judy Weiss and the Directors are Daniel Weiss and Tamara Weiss.

 Since its inception, the Samuel Rubin Foundation has been a consistent funder of leftist groups and causes.
 Among the many recent beneficiaries of its philanthropy are the following: the A.J.
-Muste Memorial Institute (through which the Rubin Foundation made a donor-advised, or specifically earmarked, grant to the United For Peace and Justice antiwar coalition); Alliance for Justice; the American Civil Liberties Union Foundation; the Center for Constitutional Rights; the Council on Foundations; Fourth Freedom Forum; Global Exchange; Grassroots International; Human Rights Watch; the Immigrant Workers Resource Center; the Institute for Policy Studies; the Institute for Public Accuracy; the Jane Addams Peace Association (a donor-advised grant earmarked for the Women’s International League for Peace and Freedom); the Lawyers Committee on Nuclear Policy; MADRE; The Nation Institute; the National Lawyers Guild; the National Security Archive; the New Israel Fund (through which it made donor-advised grants earmarked for B'Tselem, the Middle East Children’s Association, and the Public Committee Against Torture in Israel); Nonviolent Peaceforce; the Nuclear Age Peace Foundation (through which it made a donor-advised grant to the Abolition 2000 Global Network); the Paul Robeson Foundation; Pax Christi USA; the Peace Action Education Fund; Physicians for Human Rights; and September 11th Families for Peaceful Tomorrows, the Tides Center; the Transnational Institute (which the Rubin Foundation created in 1973); the United Nations; and the Women’s Action for New Directions Education Fund.
+Muste Memorial Institute (through which the Rubin Foundation made a donor-advised, or specifically earmarked, grant to the United For Peace and Justice antiwar coalition); Alliance for Justice; the American Civil Liberties Union Foundation; the Center for Constitutional Rights; the Center for International Policy; the Council on Foundations; Fourth Freedom Forum; Global Exchange; Grassroots International; Human Rights Watch; the Immigrant Workers Resource Center; the Institute for Policy Studies; the Institute for Public Accuracy; the Jane Addams Peace Association (a donor-advised grant earmarked for the Women’s International League for Peace and Freedom); the Lawyers Committee on Nuclear Policy; MADRE; The Nation Institute; the National Lawyers Guild; the National Security Archive; the New Israel Fund (through which it made donor-advised grants earmarked for B'Tselem, the Middle East Children’s Association, and the Public Committee Against Torture in Israel); Nonviolent Peaceforce; the Nuclear Age Peace Foundation (through which it made a donor-advised grant to the Abolition 2000 Global Network); the Paul Robeson Foundation; Pax Christi USA; the Peace Action Education Fund; Physicians for Human Rights; and September 11th Families for Peaceful Tomorrows, the Tides Center; the Transnational Institute (which the Rubin Foundation created in 1973); the United Nations; and the Women’s Action for New Directions Education Fund.

 To view a list of additional noteworthy grantees of the Samuel Rubin Foundation, click here.